mpottebaum/sport-bots/README.md

 To use Sport Bots, follow these steps:

-1. From the sport-bots-backend directory, start the API server:
+1. From the sport-bots-api directory, start the API server:

 ```
 rails s